top of page

 And some blessed soul posted this extended mix on YouTube, if you're as taken with this as I am:

 This is the kind of beauty that makes me feel most alive.
-Enriched with the ancient stories woven into belief and understanding about the human condition, the music cries out to stir the very souls of the once-living.
+Enriched with ancient stories woven into belief and understanding about the human condition, the music cries out to stir the very souls of the once-living.
 I need tissues.